Proportional Dynamics in Exchange Economies: Preliminaries

-\paragraph{Proportional Response in Exchange Economies:} The proportional response dynamic describes a process in which the players come to the market every day with one unit of good and some budget, which is split into bids.
+The proportional response dynamics describes a process in which the players come to the market every day with one unit of good and some budget, which is split into bids.
 The players bid on the goods, then the seller of each good allocates it in proportion to the bid amounts and collects the money from selling, which becomes its budget in the next round.
 Finally the players update their bids in proportion to the contribution of each good to their utility.

-\begin{definition}[Proportional Response Dynamic] The initial bids of player $i$ are $b_{i,j}(0)$, which are non-zero whenever $a_{i,j} > 0$.
+\begin{definition}[Proportional Response Dynamics] The initial bids of player $i$ are $b_{i,j}(0)$, which are non-zero whenever $a_{i,j} > 0$.
 Then, at each time $t$, the following steps occur:

-\leftskip1.5em \paragraph{Exchange of goods.} Each player $i$ brings one unit of its good and submits bids $b_{i,j}(t)$.
+\leftskip1.5em \paragraph{Exchange of goods:} Each player $i$ brings one unit of its good and submits bids $b_{i,j}(t)$.
 The player receives an amount $x_{i,j}(t)$ of each good $j$, where